AdobeDocs/experience-platform.en/help/dashboards/insights/profiles.md

 Questions answered by this insight:

-- What are the top 50 overlapping audiences?
+- What are the 50 most overlapping audiences?
 - What are the 50 least overlapping audiences?
 - How does the overlapping pattern change by merge policy?